iwanders/nixos-surface/fan.md

 # unmodified after reboot

 # /home/ivor/.nix-profile/bin/python ./ctrl.py request 5 1 14 1 1
-# This is likely the fan profile, as it goes out with the platform profile
-# change, but it doesn't affect fan speed.
 TimeoutError: [Errno 110] ETIMEDOUT

 # /home/ivor/.nix-profile/bin/python ./ctrl.py request 5 1 15 1 1